Ldoppea/first-steps-dev/README.md

 Every link has its place in this list if it can help a developer discover the topic in question.

-#### Tags
+**Tags**

-Each link can be suffixed with one of the following 4 tags in order to give more information about its content:
+Each link is suffixed with one of the following 4 tags in order to give more information about its content:

 - `What`: the link presents the concept, tool or methodology and explains its foundations
 - `Why`: the link explains in which cases a developer may need to use this concept, tool or methodology